Bomarea edulis (Tussac) Herb.

-Bomarea edulis is a tuberous vine with attractive, twining shoots.
+Bomarea edulis is a tuberous vine with attractive twining shoots.
 It climbs up to 10 feet (3 m) tall, although it may be kept shorter.
 The flower clusters appear on the tips all summer long.
-The flowers are soft salmon, yellow outside and lime green with black spotting inside.
+Flowers are soft salmon yellow outside and lime green with black spotting inside.
 If grown indoors, it can bloom all year long.
 Each cluster can have up to 25 blooms.
-The species name “edulis” refers to how the tubers are edible, supposedly tasting like potatoes.
+The specific epithet "edulis" refers to how the tubers are edible, supposedly tasting like potatoes.

 How to Grow and Care

-To see Bomarea at their best they need a warm position with lots of sunlight (although can be grown under artificial lights).
-They are quite tough and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided but the plant may die back in prolonged cold periods but will recover by spring time when new growth emerges.
+To see Bomarea at their best, they need a warm position with lots of sunlight (although it can be grown under artificial lights).
+They are quite tough, and the plants can survive milder areas if grown outside with roots that will survive to around 32 degrees Fahrenheit (0 degrees Celsius) if a thick layer of mulch is provided.
+Still, the plant may die back in prolonged cold periods but will recover by springtime when new growth emerges.